Ditectrev/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 Yes, we have a little commission from that link.
 Therefore, by using that link, you're supporting us.

-## ✨ This course is unlike any GCP Associate Cloud Engineer (ACE) course you will find online.
+## ✨ This course is unlike any Google Cloud Platform (GCP) Associate Cloud Engineer (ACE) course you will find online.

 ✋ Join a live online community and a course taught by industry experts and pass the GCP Associate Cloud Engineer (ACE) confidently.
 We aim to build an ecosystem of Information Technology (IT) certifications and online courses in cooperation with the technology industry.
 We believe it will give our students 100% confidence in the pacing market in an open-source environment.
 We are just at the beginning of our way, so it's even better for you to join now!